maro7tigre/PySignalDecipher/command_system/docs/core.md

 # Command System Documentation

-This document provides a concise overview of the Command System for creating observable objects and implementing undo/redo functionality in PySignalDecipher applications.
+This document provides a concise overview of the Command System for creating observable objects and implementing undo/redo functionality in applications.

 ## Overview

-The Command System provides two key patterns:
+The Command System consists of two primary patterns:

-1. **Observable Pattern**: For property change notification
+1. **Observable Pattern**: For tracking property changes with notification
 2. **Command Pattern**: For encapsulating actions that can be executed, undone, and redone

-Both patterns are integrated with the ID System for efficient memory management, reference tracking, and serialization support.
+Both patterns are integrated with the ID System for efficient memory management, reference tracking, and serialization.

 ## Observable Pattern